TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

-Unfortunately for the non-specialist, R provides the `t.test()` function, which allows one to very easily learn to perform a t-test without ever investigating the assumptions and limitations associated with the test.
+Unfortunately for the non-specialist, R provides the `t.test()` function, which allows one to very easily learn to perform a t-test without ever investigating the proper interpretation, assumptions or limitations associated with the test.

 ```
 rm(list=ls())
 set.seed(3)

 ## 'population' (naive) formula for sd of v; remember, R's 'sd()'
-##   function uses the 'sample' formula, with Bessel's correction:
+##   function uses the 'sample' formula, with Bessel's correction,
+##   which is not what we want here:

 f.sd.pop <- function(v) {
   d <- v - mean(v)